uniQIndividual/zstd-jsonl-filter/README.md

 .
 .
 ```
-The names are irrelevant, but zstd-jsonl-filter does not support multiple files within an archive.
+The names are irrelevant, but you need to make sure your filetype and patterns are applicable line-by-line. zstd-jsonl-filter is not going to stop you from e.g. reading a .tar but you may get unexpected results.

 4. Run zstd-jsonl-filter